MustafaKhan670093/ViT-Implementation/README.md

 # Vision Transformer Implementation

-Notes and implementation of a Vision Transformer that I completed with a friend, [Aditya Mehrotra](https://github.com/AditMeh).
+Notes and implementation of a Vision Transformer that I completed with [Aditya Mehrotra](https://github.com/AditMeh).

 ## Motivation